dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 - You will also need to install Git, which is version control software.
 You can download this directly from the [Git for windows website](https://gitforwindows.org/).

-- Once the installer has started, follow the instructions as provided in the Git Setup wizard screen until the installation is complete.
+Once the installer has started, follow the instructions as provided in the Git Setup wizard screen until the installation is complete.

 > [!IMPORTANT]
 > It is important that R and RTools are compatible versions.
 For example, if R is 4.4, RTools also needs to be 4.4.

-You can find the version number under the name of the software in the Software Center or by clicking on the software and looking for “Version:” in the information.
+When downloading R and Rtools, you can check the version number under the name of the software in the Software Center or by clicking on the software and looking for “Version:” in the information.

-You can also check the R version you’re using in RStudio by checking under the console tab (1) or the information shown in the console on start up (2) as shown in the image below.
+You can also check the R version you’re using in RStudio by checking under the console tab or the information shown in the console on start up as shown in the image below.
 Or, you can run the function getRversion() in the console.

 ![R version is shown under the console tab](./Images/R_version_number.PNG)